 “ I used to go to those piano lessons kicking and screaming.
 My 8 year old brain just didn’t have a clue that I was being taught by one of the best piano teachers in the country.
 Now I wish I could sit with her for 5 minutes and talk about music and life.
 That’s what my song ‘The Garden’ is about.”

 As a teen growing up in the late 1990’s and early 2000’s, the raw and rebellious artist gravitated towards the furious, dark and heavy sounds of groups like Alice in Chains, Soundgarden, Nirvana, Pearl Jam and Tool.
 The melodic and unique sounds of grunge in all its glory with the gritty guitar tones, aggressive vocals and well crafted songs were major contributing factors to the evolution and development of Vanko’s writing and live performance energy.

 “Chris Cornell (soundgarden) made me want to sing and Adam Duritz (Counting Crows) made me want to write.”

-Jacob found himself coming into his own as a singer/songwriter in his early 20’s.
-Bouncing around between Northern cities, his life experiences to this point painted a curious picture of the world.
+Jacob found himself coming into his own as a songwriter in his 20’s.
+Migrating from Pennsylvania to land in Southeast Virginia, his life experiences to this point painted a curious picture of the world.
 Social observations, the ugliness of inner struggle, searching and questioning brought an intense quality to his writing.
-The early seeds of traditional Blues, Folk, Country and Bluegrass have collided with the bold sounds of grunge and rock influences forging an Americana style with a ferocious stage presence and poetic songwriting.
+The early seeds of traditional blues, folk, country and bluegrass have collided with the bold sounds of grunge and rock influences forging a poetic, americana songwriter with a furious live stage presence.